SAP-samples/teched2025-XP264/README.md

   * Github actions (GHA).
 You may run the GHA-based exercises direclty from a browser on the laptop from your forked repository.
 Alternatively, you may use VSCode terminal and other plugins you may be familiar with.

   * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components like SAP Cloud Logging, SAP HANA Cloud and others.
-    * All the SAP Kyma environments have been configured to the same template.
+    * All the SAP Kyma environments have been configured to the same template (via terraform automation).
-    * Each SAP Kyma kubernetes ckuster offers the same setup with very minor differences...
+    * Each SAP Kyma kubernetes cluster offers the same setup (with very minor differences)...

 ## Exercises